craftcms/shopify/README.md

 #### `images`

 Images are stored as a blob of JSON, and only intended for use in a template in conjunction with a loaded product.
-Filtering directly by [image resource](https://shopify.dev/api/admin-rest/2022-04/resources/product-image#resource-object) values can be difficult and unpredictable—you may have better results using [the `.search()` param](https://craftcms.com/docs/4.x/searching.html#development).
+Filtering directly by [image resource](https://shopify.dev/api/admin-rest/2022-04/resources/product-image#resource-object) values can be difficult and unpredictable—you may see better results using [the `.search()` param](https://craftcms.com/docs/4.x/searching.html#development).

 ```twig
 {# Find products that have an image resource mentioning "stripes": #}